marcelblijleven/goodwe/README.md

 asyncio.run(get_runtime_data())
 ```
-or the old way, create a processor and inverter instance:
+or the old way (for XS inverters only), create a processor and inverter instance:
 ```python
 import asyncio
 from goodwe import GoodWeInverter, GoodWeXSProcessor